The Multiparty System: History

 History of British Political Parties

-As the Liberal Party dwindled in the 20th century, the Conservatives increasingly championed business interests in its place.
-The Labour Party formed in the early 1900s, drawing strength from the trade union movement.
-It was the country's first explicitly working-class party and advocated a gradual transition to socialism.
-Over time it came to dominate the left side of the political spectrum, while the Conservatives represented the right.
-The greatly weakened Liberals merged with a centrist faction of the Labour Party to form the Liberal Democrats in the 1980s.
-Today the Liberal Democrats remain a significant third party in Parliament, but they have never won a place in government.
-Regional legislatures were established in Wales and Scotland in 1997, and nationalist parties have since arisen in each, adding to the country's political diversity.
+As the Liberal Party dwindled in the early 20th century, the Conservatives increasingly replaced Liberals as champions of business interests.
+The Labour Party, which formed in the early 1900s, drew its strength from the trade union movement, which had gained strength towards the end of the 19th century.
+The Labour Party was the country's first explicitly working-class party and advocated a gradual transition to socialism.
+Over time, it came to dominate the “left” side of the political spectrum, while the Conservatives represented the “right” (see Essential Principles).
+In the 1980s, the greatly weakened Liberals merged with a centrist Social Democrats Party, a faction that had broken from the Labour Party, to form the Liberal Democrats.
+The Liberal Democrats won 23 percent of the vote in 2010 to become a significant third party in Parliament and coalition partner in government with the Conservative Party.
+In the 2015 elections, however, they lost support as the Conservatives won a full majority of the 650 seats in parliament.
+Regional legislatures were established in Wales and Scotland in 1997 and nationalist parties have since arisen in each, adding to the country's political diversity.
+Indeed, the Scottish National Party succeeded in putting independence of Scotland to a referendum.
+Although the referendum lost in September 2014, the SNP won all of Scotland’s districts from the Labour Party in the UK’s 2015 general elections to become parliament’s third largest party, with 56 seats.

 History of Parties in the United States